- Helmet, certified for ski or climb (or both): Worn at all times, both ascents & descents.

 - No cut-off time, but if you quit, inform patrol or a racer so we know you're ok.

 Rules (including gear)

-Reading and adhering to these will help achieve a safe, fun, and fair event for all racers, as well as maintain our USSMA sanctioning (although Eastern races are exempt from the usual USSMA requirement for avy rescue gear).
+Reading and adhering to these rules will help achieve a safe, fun, and fair event for all racers, as well as maintain our USSMA sanctioning (although Eastern races are exempt from the usual USSMA requirement for avy rescue gear).